YCC Cabin Keelboat (GS) Test

 Procedure

-The Cabin keelboat test comprises a practical and, according to your situation, a theoretical part.
-In addition, obtaining a Swiss sailing permit may be required.
+The Cabin keelboat test comprises a practical part.
+In addition, obtaining a Swiss sailing and motor permit is required.

 Swiss Sailing Permit

-Since the our cabin keelboats have a sail surface exceeding 15 m2, the skipper must hold a Swiss D permit, or a national permit recognised as equivalent in Switzerland, should a permit be required in the country of residence.
-Members who have been resident in Switzerland for 12 months or more, must therefore, before they can use the YCC GibSea 264 as skipper, in addition to the YCC test, either exchange a national sailing permit against a Swiss D permit or obtain a Swiss D permit by passing a test with the Swiss police or a delegate appointed by the police.
+Since our cabin keelboats have a sail surface exceeding 15 m2, the skipper must hold a Swiss D permit, or a national permit recognised as equivalent in Switzerland.
 The Swiss D permit can be obtained either before or after the YCC test is passed.

-The engine of the GibSea has a motor power of 12 HP (8.9 kW). the skipper must hold a Swiss A permit, or a national permit recognised as equivalent in Switzerland, should a permit be required in the country of residence.
-Members who have been resident in Switzerland for 12 months or more, must therefore, before they can use the YCC GibSea 264 as skipper, in addition to the YCC test, either exchange a national motor boat permit against a Swiss A permit or obtain a Swiss A permit by passing a test with the Swiss police or a delegate appointed by the police.
+The engine of the GibSea has a motor power of 12 HP (8.9 kW).
+The skipper must hold a Swiss A permit, or a national permit recognised as equivalent in Switzerland.
 The Swiss A permit can be obtained either before or after the YCC test is passed.

 Practical Test